ak12033/Pay-Portal-Application/README.md

 ## Getting Started

-To get started with the Paytm Clone project, follow these steps:
+To get started with the Pay-Portal project, follow these steps:

 1. Clone the repository from GitHub: